 The rules here do vary pretty drastically depending on what disability benefits program you qualify (or hope to qualify) for.
-To read about working on SSDI (Social Security Disability Insurance) jump here.
-For information on SSI (Supplemental Security Income) jump here.
+Let's break everything you need to know about working on SSDI or SSI.

-Work Limitations on SSDI: Substantial and Gainful Activity
+Work limitations on SSDI: Substantial and Gainful Activity (SGA)

 The SSA needs to know that you can’t work in substantial or gainful ways.
 If you can, your application will not be approved when you apply.
 If, over time, your ability to work improves and you’re found to be able to work in a substantial or gainful way, the SSA will transition you off of Social Security Disability benefits.

-In 2022, the monthly maximum you can make while receiving social security benefits as a non-blind person is $1,350 per month gross income.
-Blind people can make up to $2,260 per month gross income and keep getting their disability payments.
+In 2024, the monthly maximum you can make while receiving Social Security benefits as a non-blind person is $1,550 per month gross income.
+Blind people can make up to $2,590 per month gross income and keep getting their disability payments.